-The credit quality of financial assets that are neither past due nor impaired can be assessed by reference to Standard and Poor's credit ratings.
+The credit quality of financial assets that are neither past due nor impaired can be assessed by reference to Standard and Poor's credit ratings (if available) or to historical information about counterparty default rates.

 Council's investment policy prescribes a minimum credit rating of A for investments of this type.
 The group invests funds only in deposits with registered banks and local authority stock.